I am looking for a story. Where do you go after writing 280 posts in two years?

 My Dad was a U.S. history teacher and we spent a couple of weeks every summer traveling America.
 He was a brave man. loading my Mom and the four kids into a car with no seat belts or air conditioning.
 We drove as far away as Michigan and Florida.
 We visited Presidents’ homes: Monticello, Mount Vernon, Hyde Park.
 Battlefields: Appomattox, Gettysburg, Valley Forge.
 Monuments in Washington, D.C.
 Places like Henry Ford’s Greenfield Village, Williamsburg, and Plymouth Plantation.
 I was steeped in American History and raised on American highways and byways.
 The passing scenery is the home movie that runs through my mind’s eye.

 Here’s an American story.
-This past weekend my husband and I had dinner with some new friends.
+This past weekend Rich and I had dinner with some new friends.
 Our hostess was Italian, her husband Canadian.
 They met outside of Milan where she grew up, fell in love, got married and moved to London before settling in the suburbs of Philadelphia.
 While living on the Main Line, their two adorable daughters were born in America.
 But our friends didn’t like the winters and found the social structure unfriendly.
 The Who’s Who of America.
 Where did you go to school?
 Who are your parents?
 How do you vote?
 What country club do you belong to?

 We also knew people on the Main Line.
 One was a lovely woman whose husband once worked with George Bush Senior.
 The walls of the family room were lined with photos of influential Republicans through the decades and it made me uncomfortable.
 My dented Hyundai was out in the driveway and the Gore for President bumper sticker stood out like a sore thumb but this woman was a lovely hostess.
 The kids where in the pool when she greased up a giant watermelon, threw it in the water, and cannonballed in after it.
 For a woman in her eighties she looked marvelous.
 It was a chilly, cloudy day in late August and she was the only adult in the pool.
 I will admit it was hard to talk to most of the guests.
 I was out of my class with this country club crowd.